jkillingsworth/jkillingsworth.com/_posts/2021-03-24-approximating-the-target-distribution.md

 {% chart fig-19-estimate-1-trace-2.svg %}
 {% chart fig-20-estimate-1-trace-3.svg %}

 Since the error function is convex, the algorithm always converges to the best solution, regardless of the initial guess.
-Here is the optimal set weights and corresponding probability mass function for the approximate solution found:
+Here is the optimal set of weights and corresponding probability mass function for the approximate solution found:

 {% chart fig-21-estimate-1-biases-fitted.svg %}
 {% chart fig-22-estimate-1-pmfunc-fitted.svg %}